too-much-todotxt/spec/The-Todo.txt-Format.md

 h3.
 Rule 3: Contexts and Projects may appear anywhere in the line _after_ priority/prepended date.

 There may be more than one context or project.
 A project or context contains any non-whitespace character and must end in an alphanumeric or '_'.
 A context is preceded by an @ sign.
-A project is preceded by an plus + sign.
+A project is preceded by a plus + sign.

 For example, this task is part of the +Family and +PeaceLoveAndHappiness projects as well as the @iphone and @phone contexts: